Pay-Per-Mile Car Insurance

 Overview

-Allstate’s Milewise program charges a daily rate plus a per-mile fee, allowing drivers to pay based on usage.
-Available in 16 states and Washington D.C., it's more accessible than some competitors.
-However, it doesn't offer discounts, so savings depend solely on driving habits.
+Allstate's Milewise program charges a daily rate plus a per-mile fee, letting drivers pay based on usage.
+Available in 16 states and Washington, D.C., it's more accessible than some competitors.
+It doesn't offer discounts, so savings depend solely on driving habits.

 Company logo for Metromile Auto